An Introduction to Azure Static WebApps

 This page was published 3 years ago.
 While the content may still be relevant there is a high chance things may have changed and the content may no longer be accurate.

-Azure Static Web Apps add first class support for modern, fast and responsive websites inside the Azure portal.
-The integration allows you to create and deploy a web site very fast with little configuration.
+Azure Static Web Apps add first-class support for modern, fast and responsive websites inside the Azure portal.
+The integration allows you to create and deploy a website very fast with little configuration.

 Please Note: This post is based on the preview version of static web apps and some features may have changed.
 Since this post was written static web apps now support apex domains, Azure DevOps and a CLI amongst other things.
 Check out the official docs for more details.